drubach/HookedOnBooks/docs/README.md

     * Quickly learn how to navigate the site and make sure it is intuitively accessible.
         * Intuitive menu along with helpful redirects help users to navigate the site with ease.
     * Visual appeal to have a pleasant first experience.
-        * Striking hero images and beautiful fade ins make the project beautiful to look at.
+        * Clean & pleasant look.

 * Returning Visitor Goals:
     * Be able to login/register so my specific information can be seen.
-        * Users will be able to register with a unique email and username, so they can view information relevant to them on their profile page.
+        * Users will be able to register with a unique username & password, so they can view information relevant to them on their profile page.
     * Search, save, and create reviews to share with others.
-        * Users are able to search reviews by tags, create their own reviews to be seen by others, and save reviews to be found quickly in their profile later.
+        * Users are able to search by book titles, authors and descriptions.
+They can create their own reviews to be seen by others.
-    * Create tags so I can categorize my reviews and find others quickly.
-        * In the process of creating reviews, users can create their own unique tags if they so choose.

 * Frequent User Goals:
-    * Access data via API if I want to use my reviews for my own projects and use Connect reviews as my database.
-        * Users can make requests to the Connect reviews API using their key to access either all of their reviews, or a specific recipe by ObjectId.
-        * API responses come back as a string due to Werkzeug limitations.
     * Edit current reviews/profile information.
         * Users can edit every bit of their own reviews, minus the owner.
         * Users can edit every bit of their profile, minus the date registered.
-    * Delete reviews I have no need of anymore.
+    * Delete books I have no need of anymore.
-        * Once in their own recipe, there is a delete button at the bottom if they so choose to delete a recipe.
+        * Once in their own book, there is a delete button at the bottom if they so choose to delete the.

 ### Further Testing

 * The site was tested on a variety of devices from desktop to mobile to tablet.
 Other devices were simulated through Chrome dev tools.
+    * It did not perform well on the variety of sizes.

 * Lighthouse was used to test the pages of this site.
-    * The weak point is mobile performance, which tops out at a 36.
-However desktop performance sits around 70.
-Everything else tests above 90.
-    * This is due to the different local CSS and JS libraries involved in the project, such as Semantic UI.
+    * All results are above 90 and "Best Practices" was even rated 100.

 * Browsers used to test include Chrome, Edge, Safari, Opera, and Firefox.